bumblyowl/INF2009_T01/README.md

 - USB Webcam
     Captures images of the user's sitting posture for analysis.
 - Ultrasonic Sensors
     Detects the presence of users to activate the webcam and initiate posture monitoring.
+Connect to GPIO23 for TRIG and GPIO24 for ECHO

 Software Components: